bschall20/ToDo-List/README.md

 # TodoListV2

-To Do List (v2 in the course, added a database) made with HTML + CSS + JavaScript and ExpressJS + Mongoose.
+To Do List (v2 in the course, added a database) made with HTML + CSS + JavaScript and EJS + ExpressJS + Mongoose.
 Linked with Atlas for database to hold items added to lists.
 The website is dynamic (try adding /{words} to the end of the link for a newly titled page/list!
 But be careful, all updates are public to
           everyone and appear in my database!)